 Most of the body values are self-explanatory.
-Below we explain the rest in more detail.
-Ip_id: This is the id value this creation got when was recorded in the CW-database.
+Below, we explain the rest in more detail.
+Ip_id: The id value assigned to this creation when it was recorded in the CW-database.
 Cwid: This is the unique identification number every user gets on registration.
 This connects his digital identity to all his actions within the network.